 What are the symptoms of phobia?

 If you come near to, or into contact with, the feared situation you become anxious or distressed.
 In addition you may also have one or more unpleasant physical symptoms.
-These can be, for example:
+Read more about anxiety symptoms.

 The physical symptoms are partly caused by the brain which sends lots of messages down nerves to various parts of the body when you are anxious.
 In addition, you release stress hormones - such as adrenaline (epinephrine) - into the bloodstream when you are anxious.
 These can also act on the heart, muscles and other parts of the body to cause symptoms.